bikeshaving/crank/website/guides/03-components.md

 So far, we’ve only seen and used host elements, but eventually, we’ll want to group parts of the element tree into reusable *components.* In Crank, all components are functions; there is no class-based component API.

 ## Basic Components
-The simplest kind of component you can write is a *sync function component*.
-When rendered, the function is invoked with the props object of the element as its first argument, and the return value of the function is recursively rendered as the element’s children.
+The simplest kind of component is a *function component*.
+When rendered, the function is invoked with the props of the element as its first argument, and the return value of the function is recursively rendered as the element’s children.

 ```js
 function Greeting({name}) {